MorbidRose916/morbidrose916.github.io/_books/the_vanished_series_book1-3.md

 English, 632 pages, Publicated: 23JAN2021

-The first three books in the Amazon #1 Best Selling Paranormal Suspense series!
-Read for free with Kindle Unlimited!

 I am not really good giving reviews without giving away surprises intended on the emotionally driven storyline.
 I will summarize each book going forward in order to potentially intrigue readers to look into the books themselves!

 Follow the Crow (Book 1)